All Episodes

 We had a disagreement about this.

-And I said, Well, there are too many warning signs here.
+And I said, well, there are too many warning signs here.

-You had number one, the BuzzFeed, you had two reporters on this story.
+You had two reporters on this story.

 One said they saw the information and the other said they didn't.

-Alarm bell went off in my brain.
+Ding, ding, ding, alarm bell went off in my brain.

 The Columbia School of Journalism had already looked into his work and basically called him a liar that made up sources.